-Contract liabilities: Contract liabilities from contracts arise when amounts invoiced to customers exceed revenues recognized under the cost-to-cost measure of progress.
-Contract liabilities can also include provision for losses on uncompleted contracts or advanced payments from customers on certain contracts.
+Contract liabilities: Contract liabilities from contracts arise when amounts invoiced to customers exceed revenues (deferred revenue).
+Contract liabilities can also include advanced payments from customers on certain contracts.

 Contract assets and liabilities are reported in a net position on a contract by contract basis at the end of each reporting period.